HamzaKhan08/MentalHealth/README.md

 Installation:

- Clone the repository to your local machine: git clone <repository_url>
+ Clone the repository to your local machine: git clone <repository_url> <br>
- Navigate to the project directory: cd client & cd server (individually) Install dependencies: npm install
+ Navigate to the project directory: cd client & cd server (individually) <br>
+ Install dependencies: npm install <br>
  Running the Webpage: npm start in your client terminal & npx nodemon in your server terminal

 Start the server by running the following command: npx nodemon Once the server is running, you should see a message indicating that the server is running on a specific port (e.g., Server running on port 5001).